jaimin0609/uniqverse1.1/docs/CJ_DROPSHIPPING_COMPREHENSIVE_FIX_DOCUMENTATION.md

    - Comprehensive test that verifies all fixes together
    - Tests product search, details, variants, and complete information

+5. **Category Filtering Test** (`test-cj-category-filter.js`):
+   - Verifies that products can be filtered by CJ Dropshipping categories
+   - Tests category fetching and selection UI

+6. **Bulk Import Test** (`test-cj-bulk-import.js`):
+   - Tests importing multiple products at once
+   - Verifies that markup is correctly applied and products are imported as expected

 All tests pass successfully, confirming that our fixes have resolved the issues.

 ## Implementation Timeline